Who wouldn’t want to enjoy crunchy and delicious French Toast for a comforting breakfast?

 Frequently Asked Questions

-What is the trick to French Toast?
+What is the trick to making good French Toast?

 The trick to making good quality French Toast is to prepare a well-seasoned egg mixture that will be absorbed by the bread.
 Aside from using eggs and milk, season it with herbs and spices for a richer flavor.